More from Diamondbacks News

 - The king of Chase Field should be signed by the Diamondbacks

 - The Goat has come to the Diamondbacks to save the day

-Jun 30, 2015; Phoenix, AZ, USA; Arizona Diamondbacks starting pitcher Rubby De La Rosa (12) throws in the first inning against the Los Angeles Dodgers at Chase Field.
-Mandatory Credit: Rick Scuteri-USA TODAY Sports
+May 12, 2015; Phoenix, AZ, USA; Arizona Diamondbacks outfielder Mark Trumbo (right) is congratulated by teammates Nick Ahmed (center) and pitcher Rubby De La Rosa after hitting a three run home run in the fourth inning against the Washington Nationals at Chase Field.
+Mandatory Credit: Mark J. Rebilas-USA TODAY Sports

 - Trumbo: 7-for-24 (.292), 8 R, 4 HR, 8 RBI

 What a pleasant sight to see that those fastballs are turning into souvenirs, isn’t it?
 Now, how is it affecting Goldy?
 He did lose his powerful protection behind him, but did gain more potential runners on base.
 Let’s not forget how reliable Ender Inciarte has been to start the season.
 Truth be told, America’s First Baseman, hasn’t experienced any negative downfalls from this move.
 Here’s Goldy’s numbers in the 6 games with Trumbo in front of him.

 May 13, 2015; Phoenix, AZ, USA; Arizona Diamondbacks first baseman Paul Goldschmidt (44) hits an RBI double in the third inning against the Washington Nationals at Chase Field.
 Mandatory Credit: Matt Kartozian-USA TODAY Sports